Certora/Documentation/docs/prover/approx/hashing.md

 option "--optimistic_hashing").
 ```

- - If the `--optimistic_hashing` flag is set, the prover will internally make an
+ - If the `--optimistic_hashing` flag is set, the Prover will internally make an
 assumption (equivalent to a `require` statement) on `b2` stating that its length cannot
 exceed 224 bytes.